-You are required to write a consent letter for your NU IRB application if all of the following are true:
+You are required to write consent material/s for your NU IRB application if all of the following are true:

-Using the Consent Letter template, you will write a consent letter so that potential participants have all the information about your study in one place and can make an informed decision as to whether they want to participate in your study.
-A consent letter is just one part of the informed consent process.
+Using one of the Consent material templates, you will write a consent material so that potential participants have all the information about your study in one place and can make an informed decision as to whether they want to participate in your study.
+Consent material is just one part of the informed consent process.
 Informed consent is an ongoing process that begins during recruitment and continues throughout the study.

-If you are engaging with participants in real-time (interviews, focus groups, observations, etc.), you may send potential participants a copy of the consent letter before you meet with them.
+If you are engaging with adult participants in real-time (interviews, focus groups, observations, etc.) as your first or only activity, you will send potential participants a copy of the Consent Form before you meet with them.
 You then must do the following:

-We do not require signed consent forms unless your research is deemed greater than minimal risk.
-For most research, email the consent letter before the interview with enough time for the participant to review it, and ask them at the beginning of the interview:
+Email the consent form before the interview/focus group/observation with enough time for the participant to review it, and ask these questions at the beginning of the first data collection activity:

-If you are distributing an Online Survey or Questionnaire, you will do the following:
+If you are distributing an Online Survey or Questionnaire, as your first or only activity, you will do the following:

-You will paste your consent letter into your survey.
-Please use the following steps.
+You will paste your Online Consent into your survey/questionnaire as the first page.
+Please use the following steps (in Qualtrics).

 Only after you have received IRB approval can you consent participants.
 You cannot consent participants or collect data until you have IRB approval.

-You are required to use the NU IRB consent letter template below, unless you are working with an IRB/ HRPP that is requiring you to use their template.
+You are required to use the NU IRB consent template, unless you are working with an IRB/ HRPP that is requiring you to use their template.

-If any of your participant groups are doing different activities or answering questions about different topics, you will use a separate consent letter for each group.
+If you have multiple participant groups, you will use a separate consent for each group.

-The documents you upload to your IRB application should be ready to send to the participants.
+The consent material you upload to your IRB application should be ready to send to the participants.
 Double-check the following: